imagineLife/big-site/content/node/event-loop-intro.md

 The event loop matters for process synchronicity, asynchronicity, program workflow management, process availability (_normally discussed in the context of a web api_), and more.

 ## The Basis of Node is an EventEmitter
+I wrote more on the EventEmitter module and some examples [in another post](/node/event-loop/event-emitters)